impadalko/printing-press/README.md

 npx printing-press
 ```

+The configuration is made through a JSON file named `.printingpressrc` placed in the folder where
+you will run the command.

-The required arguments are:
+The required keys are:

-- `--template/-t`: Path to your template files.
+- `template`: Path to your template files.
-- `--content/-c`: Path to your content files.
+- `content`: Path to your content files.
-- `--output/-o`: Path to save the output of the building process.
+- `output`: Path to save the output of the building process.

-The optional arguments are:
+The optional keys are:

-- `--public/-p`: Path to your public folder
+- `public`: Path to your public folder
-- `--default-template/-d`: Default template to use when there is no template specified by the content file
+- `defaultTemplate`: Default template to use when there is no template specified by the content file

-All available options can be seem by using the `--help/-h` option.
+An example of this file can be seem [here](example/.printingpressrc)

 ### API